dustinlyons/nixos-config/README.md

 * NixOS workstation,
 * and VMs running in my home-lab

-Continue reading for step-by-step instructions on bootstrapping your first NixOS machine, or use this code as an example.
+Continue reading to configure your own Nix or NixOS install, or use this code as an example.

 Some helpful links:
 * [My steps to bootstrap a new virtual machine](https://github.com/dustinlyons/nixos-config/blob/main/vm/README.md).
 The same steps apply if you're starting from scratch on bare metal (i.e, no hard disk partition).